grgdll/OLTraj_examples/README.md

 └── README.md
 </pre>

 The file `environment.yml` allows you to recreate the `conda` environment needed for the notebooks to work.
 To create this environment use the command `conda env create -f environment.yml`.
-The newly create conda environment needs to be activated using `conda activate OLTraj_env`.
+Then the newly created conda environment needs to be activated using `conda activate OLTraj_env`.

 You then need to download the data relative to each example (see which files exactly below) from here https://data.ceda.ac.uk/neodc/oltraj/data/v1.0.